denzelrenner/Dissertation/README.md

 For fill colour you can select the colour you want, but to get different pallettes for positively and negatively correlated genes select the Map. column and choose odds raito, select mapping type as continuous and then set the limits such that value from 0 to 1 are coloured based and value from 0 to 1 get lighter . and values from 1 and above get darker.

-Then go to menu bar on mac and run . go to layout , bundle edges, and then All nodes and edges
+Then go to menu bar on mac and run . go to layout , bundle edges, and then All nodes and edges.

+THen save the image and take the figure into powerpoint to add labels

 Search CORRELATEDARGSW:N and collapse all the genes with similar coincidence patterns